Developer Guide

 The Find command allows users to find a contact in their list by keywords.
 A contact’s name, tags and/or social media platforms can be specified as keywords.

-Command takes inputs of the form find KEYWORDS
+Command takes inputs of the form find KEYWORDS, where KEYWORDS can include multiple spaced user inputs,

-for social media platforms or no prefix for names.
+prefixed with t/ for tags, p/ for social media platforms or no prefix for names.

 Find Command will update the person list under Model package, based on which contacts match the keywords, and return a CommandResult which tells how many contacts matched in the search.